wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 world ever saw that era.
 In the 1960's they released the Blackbird, an aircraft that still holds world records to date.
 As per Johnson himself:

-{{< cite "Clarence 'Kelly' Johnson, about the Blackbirds design" >}}
-The idea of attaining and staying at Mach 3.2 (more than three times the speed of sound) over long flights was the toughest job the Skunk Works ever had and the most difficult of my career.
+> The idea of attaining and staying at Mach 3.2 (more than three times the speed
+> of sound) over long flights was the toughest job the Skunk Works ever had and
+> the most difficult of my career.
+>

-Aircraft operating at those speeds would require development of special fuels, structural materials, manufacturing tools and techniques, hydraulic fluid, fuel tank sealants, paints, plastics, wiring, and connecting plugs.
-Everything about the aircraft had to be invented.
+> Aircraft operating at those speeds would require development of special fuels,
-{{< /cite >}}
+> structural materials, manufacturing tools and techniques, hydraulic fluid, fuel
+> tank sealants, paints, plastics, wiring, and connecting plugs.
+Everything about
+> the aircraft had to be invented.
+{caption="Clarence 'Kelly' Johnson, about the Blackbirds design"}

 They had to invent everything from scratch.
 Isn't that… _non-KISS_?
 Over-engineering even?
 I'm sure they could solve it with some extra glue and